Mr-McCurdy/curriculum/subjects/mathematics/AP-statistics/content/hypothesis-testing-one-sample.md

 3. **Confidence Interval and Hypothesis Test Relationship:**

    A 95% confidence interval for the population mean is (48, 52).
 Conduct a hypothesis test to determine if the population mean is equal to 50 at the 5% significance level.
+Assume a sample size of 100.
 State your conclusion.

 4. **Determining Appropriate Test:**